FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2024-10-18-create-server.md

 2. Review the information carefully.

 3. Accept the **[Minecraft End User License Agreement (EULA)](https://www.minecraft.net/en-us/eula).**

+{: .note }

+> The EULA is only required for Minecraft-based servers.
+> It is not mandatory for all game or application types

 4. Click on "**Create**{: .green }" to create your server.